-The Koumfab watershed, located in the Dapaong region of northern Togo, overlies the sandstone-pelite formations of the lower megasequence of the Volta Basin and the granito-migmatitic bedrock of the south-eastern edge of the West African craton.
+The Koumfab watershed, located in the Dapaong region of northern Togo, overlies the sandstone-pelite formations of the lower megasequence of the Volta Basin and the granito-migmatitic bedrock of the south-eastern edge of the West African Craton.
 All of these Precambrian formations have a dense network of lineaments or fractures, giving them the characteristics of discontinuous and highly exploited aquifers.
-The lineament map of the Koumfab watershed, obtained from aerial photographs and the digital terrain model, identifies three main families of fractures running N-S to NE-SW (N0° to N40°), NE-SW to ESE-WNW (N60° to N100°) and ESE-WNW to SE-NW (N110° to N140°).
-Statistical analysis and lineament-drill rate correlations highlight areas with high storage potential.
+The lineament map of the Koumfab watershed, obtained from aerial photographs and the digital terrain model, identifies three main families of fractures running N-S to NE-SW (N0° to N40°), NE-SW to ESE-WNW (N60° to N110°) and ESE-WNW to SE-NW (N120° to N180°).
+Analysis of the correlation between lineaments and borehole flow rates has enabled us to identify areas with high storage potential.
 This potential is mainly controlled by lithological and lineament parameters.
-Boreholes drilled along kilometre-long lineaments underlain by crystal and sandston formations are more productive, with generally high flow rates (Q > 5m3/h).
-Thanks to their fractured state, the basement formations found throughout the Koumfab catchment are major reservoirs with hydrogeological potential that are already in great demand.
+Boreholes drilled along kilometre-long lineaments underlain by crystalline and sandstone formations are more productive, with generally high flow rates (Q > 5m3/h).
+The basement formations found throughout the Koumfab catchment are major reservoirs with hydrogeological potential that are already in great demand.